Wiredcraft/test-fullstack/README.md

 http://news.jzf.life/index.html

-I'm not familiar with Node.js and Loopback, and I haven't finished a real back-end service yet.
 So far the live demo is served by static files built by Webpack which interacts with a mock express server.

 ## Scripts